 • Cultural Sensitivity: One must respect local customs and norms to establish positive relationships with international partners and employees.

-• Translation and Interpretation: Accurate translations are essential.
+• Translation and Interpretation: Accurate translations are essential to remove ambiguity.
+You must pay attention to nuanced terms that could impact the agreement.
 This is especially true when working across languages.
-You must pay attention to nuanced terms that could impact the agreement.

-Data protection laws may vary across regions, with the GDPR being a key European example.
-When drafting an NDA, one should account for these laws, especially when handling personal data from employees or contractors.
+Data protection laws also vary across regions, such as GDPR is a key European law.
+When drafting an NDA, one should account for such laws in their applicable jurisdictions, while handling personal data with employees or contractors.

 These laws set clear guidelines, like obtaining consent for data collection, ensuring secure storage, and restricting personal data use.
 You protect individual privacy and your company’s interests by aligning your NDA with these requirements.

 Before having employees or contractors sign an NDA, getting their informed consent is crucial.
-This step ensures you comply with data protection and privacy laws but also sets a solid, transparent foundation for handling sensitive information.
+This step not only ensures all parties comply with data protection and privacy laws but also sets a solid, transparent foundation for handling sensitive information.

 However, securing valid consent isn't always straightforward.
 You may face a few hurdles: